Manual-To-Automation-Sainsburys-Bank/Web-Lesson-1-Intro/README.md

 It is designed as a very entry level idea of how to interact with a website using Automation.

+## Necessary Tools

+There are a few things that you will need before you can get started.

+* NodeJS - use [this](https://nodejs.org/en/download) guide for both Windows and Mac.
+* Git for pulling down the code - follow [this](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) guide for installing Git on all platforms.
+There are other useful guides on the website mentioned previously.
+Start [here](https://github.com/git-guides) anad follow through to the various links to learn more about Git.
+It will be very useful on your automation journey.
+If you have any issues with tokens or user credentials, let me know as this can trip a lot of people up.
+* Visual Studio Code - You can download it [here](https://code.visualstudio.com/download).
+This is the best free tool for writing JS code at the moment and the one that will be used for demos during the lessons.
+* ChromeDriver - this is the web driver that will be used to open Chrome and do the test locally.
+You can download it from [here](https://chromedriver.chromium.org/downloads).
+Remember to grab the version that matches your installed browser.
+Other webdrivers are available also.
+You can get Firefox [here](https://github.com/mozilla/geckodriver/releases), Edge driver [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/), and Safari driver [here](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari).

 ## How To Run

 Follow the below steps to run the script on your machine: